 Try to add an illegal option name.
 For example, in Release 2000i there was an option sketcher_readme_alert.
 Type that in to the Option field.
-When you try to set a value for this, it will not be accepted (the Add/Change button stays gray).
-Pro/E only recognizes valid option names!
-Thus, if you mistype or enter an invalid name, this is indicated by not being able to enter a value for it.
+When you try to set a value

 Saving Your config.pro Settings

 To store the settings we have just created so that they will be loaded automatically, select the Save A Copy button at the top of the Options window.
 At the bottom of the new window, type in the desired name for the file - in this case config.pro and select OK.
 It should be saved in your default (start-up) working directory.
 To confirm that the settings have saved properly, use the Open File button at the top of the Options window.
 Select the config.pro file you just saved, then Open.
 You will have to Apply the new settings.